Skip to main page content

 CYC-3002

-Field Seminar II
+Field Seminar 2

 This is the second of five seminars related to the field practicum.
 This seminar and the following seminars are taught concurrently with field placement.
 Field Seminar is a forum for second-year students to integrate placement experiences with classroom learning.
 Common and recurring issues related to the student's field placement experience are identified and prioritized for discussion.